 Ensure that all required letters of support are included with the nomination.

-List any proficiencies, contributions, or accomplishments of the nominee (this may include continuing education, AALAS participation at state, district and national levels, etc.):
+List any proficiencies, contributions, or accomplishments of the nominee (this may include continuing education, AALAS participation at state, district and national levels, etc.)

 Please summarize why you believe this person should be considered for this award (i.e. character of the nominee, personal interests in the field, support and benefit this individual has given to lab animal science, what this award will be used for, etc.).